cloudflare/cloudflare-docs-engine/src/content/runtime-apis/durable-objects.md

 - <code>put(key<ParamType>string</ParamType>, value<ParamType>any</ParamType>) <Type>Promise</Type></code>

   - Stores the value and associates it with the given key.
 The value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
+Keys are limited to a max size of 2048 bytes and values are limited to 32 KiB (32768 bytes).

 - <code>put(entries<ParamType>Object</ParamType>) <Type>Promise</Type></code>

   - Takes an Object and stores each of its keys and values to storage.
 Each value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
 Supports up to 128 key-value pairs at a time.
+Each key is limited to a max size of 2048 bytes and each value is limited to 32 KiB (32768 bytes).

 - <code>delete(key<ParamType>string</ParamType>) <Type>Promise&lt;boolean></Type></code>